 Each year the summer program brings back a flood of memories from my own summer associate experience at Katten as well as each subsequent summer program thereafter.
 My favorite event is usually a sporting event which last year was the DC United soccer game.

-What is Washington DC's culture like in terms of developing summer associates and junior attorneys?
+What is Washington, DC's culture like in terms of developing summer associates and junior attorneys?

 We try to cultivate a collegial culture where summer associates and junior attorneys feel comfortable asking questions and learning and where more senior attorneys provide real mentoring.
 From the beginning, we try to open opportunities for client interaction and leadership at all attorney levels.